 Ramadan marks the start of the holiest month in the Islamic calendar.

-Ramadan 2025 is here.
-The UAE and Saudi Arabia moon-sighting committee just announced that the first day of Ramadan will be Saturday, 1 March.
-The Saudi Arabia’s Supreme Court and the UAE Moon-sighting Committee looked for the crescent moon the night of 28 February to announce that the Holy Month will officially begin in the UAE and Saudi Arabia.
+Ramadan 2026 is here.
+The United Arab Emirates and Saudi Arabia moon-sighting committee have announced that the first day of Ramadan will be Wednesday, 18 February 2026.
+Saudi Arabia’s Supreme Court and the UAE Moon-sighting Committee sought the crescent moon and have announced that the Holy Month would officially begin in both Saudi Arabia and the UAE.

 Working hours during Ramadan

-Ramadan 2025 will also allow for shorter working hours in Saudi Arabia and the UAE.
-Last year, Saudi Arabia’s Ministry of Human Resources and Social Development announced that working days should not exceed five hours.
-The ministry advised that hours should be between 10am to 3pm.
+Ramadan 2026 will also allow for shorter working hours in Saudi Arabia and the United Arab Emirates.
+Saudi Arabia’s Ministry of Human Resources and Social Development announced that working days should not exceed six hours.

 The UAE has also declared reduced working hours during the Holy Month.
-UAE labour law states that during Ramadan, the private sector will also work reduced hours.
-Regardless of if the employee is Muslim or fasting, the working day will be reduced by two hours.
+UAE labour law states that, during Ramadan, the private sector will operate on reduced hours.
+Regardless of whether the employee is Muslim or fasting, the working day will be reduced by two hours.
+Public sector working hours have also been reduced.
+From Monday to Thursday, employees will work from 9am to 2.30pm, while on Fridays, working hours will be 9am to 12pm, except for roles where operational requirements dictate otherwise.

 What is Ramadan?